-Visionary Photographer Edward Weston on Creativity and the Importance of Cross-Disciplinary Curiosity
+Visionary Photographer Edward Weston on the Importance of Cross-Disciplinary Curiosity in Creative Work

 “In this age of communication… who can be free from influence, — preconception?
 But — it all depends upon what one does with this cross-fertilization: — is it digested, or does it bring indigestion?”